This is an article related to Nouvelle Alexandrie. Click here for more information.

 T6

 Line T6 passes through the dilapidated Hotel District in the east of town, coming from Jario to Royal Stadium.
 It services important buildings, such as St. Sebastian Cathedral and the Museum of Modern Art.
 The line opened in 1686 AN to service the east part of the city.
 Extension south to Royal Stadium, connecting to T8, came in 1696 AN.
 Extension eastward to Jario came in 1702 AN.
+The extension south to Barraranco, connecting to T9, opened in 1716 AN.
 It is known as the Eastern Tram.

 T7a